-This Unit will promote the comparative study of religious education in public schools around the world.
-By encouraging interdisciplinary research on the ethical, legal, political, pedagogical, and religious issues that arise with the study of religion in elementary and secondary schools, we seek to deepen our understanding of alternative approaches to religion as an academic subject.
+This Program Unit promotes the global and comparative study of "religion education" in public schools around the world.
+By encouraging interdisciplinary research on the ethical, legal, political, pedagogical, and theological issues that arise with the study of religion in elementary and secondary schools, we seek to deepen our understanding of alternative approaches to religion as an academic subject.
 We also hope to find new ways of responding to the increasing religious diversity in schools and societies and to study the relationship between religious education and citizenship education in pluralistic democratic societies.

 You are here

 The “Religion & Public Schools: International Perspectives” program unit welcomes diverse approaches and methods, and always seeks to situate our papers and panels within global and comparative contexts.
 Our primary focus is on the many ways in which religion education is undertaken and understood in public/state schools.
 This year we are calling for papers/proposals on any of the following topics:

 (1) Teaching about Religion in Texas